-Navigate to C:\ProgramData\Flexera Software\Compliance\ImportProcedures\Inventory\ Reader\.

-This is the fixed location on the inventory beacon where the inventory reader (reaching out from the compliance server) must find configuration files to control its uploads.
-By default, the inventory import (starting with the reader) is triggered around 2am.
-Therefore you might consider scheduling this task for some time such as 10pm daily.
-The command line for the scheduled task (assuming that you have saved your preferred settings) is simply to invoke the executable.
-Any parameters not specified on the command line are taken from the settings file in the same folder as the executable.

-- 2. From your unzipped adapter archive, copy the folder BMC Atrium Discovery and Dependency Mapping (found in the path Adapter\Reader\) to the location identified in the previous step.
-This folder includes at least ten XML files and a reader. config file.
-This completes configuration for the inventory reader. - 3.
-Create a folder to contain the adapter executable and its configuration file.
-Location is not critical; a suggested path is under C:\Program Files\Flexera Software.
-In your chosen location, create a folder such as ADDMAdapter. - 4.
-From the FnmpADDMStage\ folder within your unzipped archive, copy both FnmpADDMStage.exe and FnmpADDMSettings.xml to your newly created folder (such as C:\Program Files\Flexera Software\ ADDMAdapter).

-- 5. Open your copy of FnmpADDMSettings.xml in a text editor of choice, and review the self-documenting comments within that file.
-Modify the following values as required (at the very minimum, correct the IP address of your BMC Discovery server): - BMC has changed the permission required to access the XML API.
+- 1. Install the adapter executable along with its configuration file. - a.
+Create a folder (suggested: ADDMAdapter) to contain the adapter executable and its configuration file.
+Location is not critical: a suggested path is under C:\Program Files\Flexera Software (this path already exists if you have chosen to use an inventory beacon as your staging server). - b.
+From the FnmpADDMStage\ folder within your unzipped archive, copy both FnmpADDMStage.exe and FnmpADDMSettings.xml to your newly created folder (such as C:\Program Files\Flexera Software\ADDMAdapter).
+Both files must be in the same folder. - 2.
+Update the configuration file (at the very minimum, correct the IP address of your BMC Discovery server). - a.
+Open your copy of FnmpADDMSettings.xml in a text editor of choice, and review the self-documenting comments within that file. - b.
+BMC has changed the permission required to access the XML API.
 You need to grant the new API access permission (api-access group), or update group permissions to include the api-access permission for users who require access to the XML web API.

-Existing integrations will fail if you do not add the permission. - Update values in the first element describing the downstream connection to the BMC Discovery server, including the IP address, the account name and password for access.
+🞐 Important: Existing integrations will fail if you do not add the permission.

+c.
+Update values in the first element describing the downstream connection to the BMC Discovery server, including the IP address, the account name and password for access.

 Keep a record of the account name and password for registering with BMC Discovery (see Account Configuration).
+The default values are:

+'''

-The default values are: <server protocol="http" address="10.200.20.138" username="exportuser" password="Pa\$\$w0rd" timeout="3600"/>
+<server protocol="http" address="10.200.20.138" username="exportuser"

+password="Pa$$w0rd" timeout="3600"/>

+'''